 We independently research, test, and recommend the best products; you can learn more about our review process here.

-The best fish finder under 500 dollars doesn’t require you to really give up anything at all.
+During my testing I realized the best fish finder under $500 dollars doesn’t require you to really give up much at all.

 In fact, the Garmin Striker Vivid 7 offers everything you could want in a fish finder bundled up beautifully with GPS as the cherry on top.